New Brunswick College of Craft and Design

 The New Brunswick College of Craft and Design (NBCCD) is a public art college in Fredericton, New Brunswick, Canada.
 The college's campus is located in downtown Fredericton, near the Saint John River.
-The college offers several fine arts and design diploma program.
+The college offers several fine arts and design diploma programs.

-The college resulted from the outgrowth of art education initiatives undertaken by the provincial government.
+The college was formed from the outgrowth of art education initiatives undertaken by the provincial government.
 The college was established as the New Brunswick School of Arts and Crafts in 1950.
 In 1980, the college relocated to its present downtown location.
 In 2010, the college was separated from the New Brunswick Community College system.

 History

-Starting in 1938, the New Brunswick government created an outreach training program in an attempt to supplement worker’s income beyond traditional seasonal work in fishing, farming and forestry.
+In 1938, the New Brunswick government created an outreach training program in an attempt to supplement workers' income beyond traditional seasonal work in fishing, farming and forestry.
 This endeavour was the initial impetus for what would later become the New Brunswick College of Craft and Design.
 With a break during World War II, the program re-emerged with a location at Hut #43 at Exhibition Court in Fredericton and in 1946 Dr. Ivan Crowell was hired from McGill University.
-Crowell would have a major impact on our province’s development of a craft industry.
+Crowell would have a major impact on the development of the province’s craft industry.

-Dr. Crowell established a Handicraft Training Center at Exhibition Court in Fredericton (fully equipped to teach wood turning, weaving on floor and table looms, rug hooking, braiding and weaving, leather work and cutting and polishing gem stones) and in 1950 a summer school at Fundy National Park called the New Brunswick School of Arts and Crafts.
+Dr. Crowell established a Handicraft Training Center at Exhibition Court in Fredericton (equipped to teach woodturning, weaving on floor and table looms, rug hooking, braiding and weaving, leather work, and cutting and polishing gemstones) and in 1950 a summer school at Fundy National Park called the New Brunswick School of Arts and Crafts.

 Since then, the College has been located at the Palmer MacLellan Building on Argyle Street in the late 1960s, the Huts at the Old Army Barracks at St. Anne’s Point on Woodstock Road in 1970 under the leadership of Allan Crimmins and finally in 1980 the permanent location, then known as the Old Liquor Commission Warehouse on Queen Street under the direction of George Fry.
 On May 30, 2010, as part of the Provincial government’s action plan for post-secondary education, the College separated from the community college system, remaining under the umbrella of the Department of Post-Secondary Education, Training and Labour.
 In 2011, the College added the newly renovated Barracks Building which at one time housed the Fredericton Temperance Reform Club.

 Academics

-The strength of NBCCD is in its ability to prepare students for success in the workplace by having adaptable and transferable design making and entrepreneurial skills at their disposal.
+NBCCD views its strength as its ability to prepare students for success in the workplace by having adaptable and transferable design making and entrepreneurial skills at their disposal.
+The college's programs include: